HJ1nitj/Titanic-Machine-Learning-From-Disaster/README.md

-# Titanic:Machine Learning From Disaster
+# Titanic: Machine Learning From Disaster
 Kaggle Competion: Solution code for the titanic problem